 - 2 tablespoons extra virgin olive oil, plus more for drizzling

-- 1/3 cup chopped dry or oil-packed sun-dried tomatoes *see note section
+- 1/3 cup oil-packed sun-dried tomatoes, finely chopped

-- 1/2 cup chopped pitted and drained kalamata olives
+- 1/2 cup pitted and drained kalamata olives, roughly chopped

 - 1/4 teaspoon dried red pepper flakes

 - Bring a large pot of salted water to a boil.
-Meanwhile, heat a large skillet with oil (preferably 10″- 12″ inches or larger) over medium-high heat.
+Heat the olive oil in a large skillet over medium-high heat.
 Add the sausage, breaking it into small pieces as you add it to the hot pan.
-It should sizzle when it hits the hot oil.
-If it does not sizzle, adjust the heat as necessary.
-Brown the sausage, breaking any large pieces up with a wooden spoon, for 4-5 minutes, or until mostly cooked through and evenly caramelized on all sides.
+Brown the sausage until mostly cooked through and evenly caramelized.

-- Meanwhile, add the chopped broccoli rabe to the boiling water and blanch for 1 to 2 minutes, or until just wilted.
-Using a fine mesh sieve (or large tongs), remove the blanched broccoli rabe from the water – do not discard or drain the water, as you will be using this to cook the pasta – and add to the skillet along with the sausage.
-You will need to do this in batches.
-Don’t worry if some cooking water comes with the broccoli rabe, as this will help de-glaze and pick up any caramelized bits from the bottom of the pan.
-Place the skillet over low heat to keep warm, stirring occasionally, and season to taste with salt and pepper.
+- Add the chopped broccoli rabe to the boiling water, blanch for 1 to 2 minutes, or until just wilted.
+Using a skimmer, fine-meshed sieve, or large slotted spoon, transfer the blanched broccoli rabe to the skillet.
+Stir mixture together until evenly combined.
+Do not discard the water, you’ll be using it to cook the pasta!
+Keep the skillet over medium-low heat to continuing gently sauteeinkeep warm, stirring occasionally, and season to taste with salt and pepper.

-- Bring the pot of blanching water back to a boil, if it is not already.
-It will be slightly green from blanching the vegetables, but this will not transfer itself to the cooked pasta – so don’t worry!
-Cook the pasta until al dente, reserving some of the pasta cooking water.
+- Bring the pot of blanching water back to a boil.
+Cook the pasta until al dente, reserving a cup or so of the pasta cooking water.